 Other FAQs

-Although most sake is clear, it can have a wide range of complex flavors that belies its simple appearance.
-The taste can range from light and dry with a mineral flavor to sweet and rich with aromas of melons and strawberries.
+Although most rice wine is clear, it can have a wide range of complex flavors that belies its simple appearance.
+The taste of sake can range from light and dry with a mineral flavor to sweet and rich with aromas of melons and strawberries.
 Fruity aromas come from more polished rice, so you generally want to avoid these for cooking unless you want the fruity aroma.
+Because the alcohol in rice wine evaporates, your dishes are left with just the lovely umami flavor and without the alcohol.

 Sake is a 2-syllable name pronounced as follows (read the italicized parts).